spyboy-productions/r4ven/README.md

 📍 _Track info data will be sent to your discord webhook channel._

 - why discord webhook?
-Conveniently, you will automatically receive a notification when someone clicks on the link.
+Conveniently, you will receive a notification when someone clicks on the link.

 #### ⭓ To chnage website template